 For optimum system performance and comfort, it may be necessary to change the factory speed setting.
 See Table 3 for factory settings.
+NOTE: This model has a high efficiency ECM motor with 5 speed taps.

 To avoid electric shock, personal injury, or death, turn off the electric power at the disconnect or the main service panel before making any electrical connections.